Denes-cilwal/Go-tests/README.md

 - A unit test is a function that accepts the  argument of type *testing.T and calls the Error (or any other
 - error methods which we will see later) on it.
 This function must start with Test keyword and the latter name
 - should start with an uppercase letter (for example, TestMultiply and not Testmultiply).
+- unit components can be functions, structs, methods make sure inputs to this components never break application.

 import "testing"